Donald Livingston: Philosophical views

 He supports the compact theory of the United States, with its concomitant provisions for corporate resistance, nullification, and secession.
 He views the American Revolution not as a revolution but an act of secession, which has raised for some the concern "that characterizing the favorably-viewed American Revolution as a secession from Britain confers legitimacy on the later attempt by the Confederate states to secede from the Union (Livingston 1998)°—an attempt that, by most contemporary perspectives, wants for legitimacy (Simpson 2012)."
 Chris Hedges has called him "one of the intellectual godfathers of the secessionist movement."

+Livingston was a member of the League of the South's Institute for the Study of Southern Culture and History, but left the group in the early 2000s.
+According to the Southern Poverty Law Center (SPLC), "Livingston told the Report that he was put off by the group’s racism and other 'political baggage'".

 Abbeville Institute

-In 2003, Livingston was instrumental in founding the Abbeville Institute.
-According to its website, the Institute is "an association of scholars in higher education devoted to a critical study of what is true and valuable in the Southern tradition".
+In 2003, Livingston founded the Abbeville Institute.
+According to its website, the Institute is "an association of scholars in higher education devoted to a critical study of what is true and valuable in the Southern tradition."
+The institute's work has been described as neo-Confederate by the Southern Poverty Law Center and sociologist James W. Loewen.
+Abbeville Institute scholars have promoted the Lost Cause myth, contending that the American Civil War was "not about slavery."
 The Institute is named for the town of Abbeville, South Carolina, often regarded as the birthplace of the Confederacy.

-The Institute adopted as part of its mission statement the following by slavery historian Eugene Genovese: "Rarely these days, even on Southern campuses, is it possible to acknowledge the achievements of white people in the South;" once a partisan of the Far Left, Genovese had left Marxism for conservatism.
+The Institute adopted as part of its mission statement the following by slavery historian Eugene Genovese: "Rarely these days, even on Southern campuses, is it possible to acknowledge the achievements of white people in the South";

 As of 2009, the Abbeville Institute had a total of 64 associated scholars from various colleges and disciplines.
 It operates an annual summer school for graduate students and an annual scholars' conference.
 It focuses particularly on issues of secession, which its scholars believe is a topic excluded from mainstream academia.
 In 2010, it held a conference on secession and nullification.

 Notable faculty include Thomas DiLorenzo and Clyde Wilson.

-The Abbeville Institute has developed a press, an Abbeville Institute Review, and a blog, all to communicate its scholars' work.
+The Abbeville Institute has a press, an Abbeville Institute Review, and a blog.